Code Development and Analysis

 Research and Development

-The Office of the State Fire Marshal (SFM) Fire Engineering Division includes a research and development component to develop and deliver special projects related to the prevention of disastrous fires.
-Staff works closely with private industry; federal, state and local fire service personnel and the academic community to initiate and assist in research projects and to distribute the results of such research.
-All funding for fire engineering research comes in the form of research grants.
-SFM research and development staff continually develop and revise concepts geared at reducing the incidence of uncontrolled wildfires.
-To date, research and development subjects have included everything from training for fire hazard inspectors, defensibility of structures during wildfire, vegetation management environmental impact, assessing the vulnerability homes exposed to wildfire, and developing fire safe design and hazard mitigation strategies.
+The Code Development & Analysis Division includes a research and development component to create and propose special projects related to the prevention of disastrous fires.
+Staff work closely with private industry; federal, state and local fire service personnel and the academic community to initiate and assist in research projects and to distribute the results of such research.
+SFM research and development staff continually develop and revise concepts geared at reducing the incidence of uncontrolled wildfires and new technologies for the built environment and promote fire fighter safety.
+To date, research and development subjects have included everything from training for fire service on statutes and regulations, defensibility of structures during wildfire, vegetation management environmental impact, assessing the vulnerability homes exposed to wildfire, and developing fire safe design and hazard mitigation strategies, energy storage systems, mass timber buildings, A2L refrigerants, flammability standards for building insulation materials, mobile fueling, school lock downs, and solar installation provisions.

 Subscribe to Mailing List